-.03.2 The requirement for independently reasonable assumptions regarding contingent events would not require a test of reasonableness within an assumption.
-For example, a mortality assumption would need to be reasonable only as an independent assumption in total, even though there may be offsets between ages, sex and smoking status within the assumption.

-- .03.3 The reasonableness of an assumption does not depend on the manner in which an assumption is expressed as long as the assumption would be a reasonable representation of reality over the entire period to which the assumption applies.
-For example, a life insurance administrative expense assumption would not be reasonable if it were expressed entirely as a proportion of premium, even though it may represent the current reality but would not represent reality if all policies were to become paid up and administrative expenses were to continue to be incurred. - .03.4 A reasonable assumption would reflect current conditions as of the calculation date but would not necessarily have to reflect current conditions persisting into the future.
-For example, if current interest rates are extremely high or low in relation to past rates or future expectation, it would not be unreasonable to assume that interest rates change over time. - .03.5 The actuary's use of independently reasonable assumptions may result in the assumptions not being reasonable in the aggregate.
-For example, if all assumptions are independently reasonable but biased in the same direction, the combined effect of all assumptions may produce an excessive overall provision, or if all economic assumptions used in the valuation of a pension plan are independently reasonable but were developed based on different assumptions for price inflation, the assumptions may not be reasonable in the aggregate.
+- The requirement for independently reasonable assumptions regarding contingent events would not require a test of reasonableness within an assumption.
+For example, a mortality assumption would need to be reasonable only as an independent assumption in total, even though there may be offsets between ages, sex and smoking status within the assumption. - .03.3 The reasonableness of an assumption does not depend on the manner in which an assumption is expressed as long as the assumption would be a reasonable representation of reality over the entire period to which the assumption applies.
+For example, a life insurance administrative expense assumption would not be reasonable if it were expressed entirely as a proportion of premium, even though it may represent the current reality but would not represent reality if all policies were to become paid up and administrative expenses were to continue to be incurred. - A reasonable assumption would reflect current conditions as of the calculation date but would not necessarily have to continue to reflect current conditions persisting into the future.
+For example, if current interest rates are extremely high or low in relation to past rates or future expectation, it would not be unreasonable to assume that interest rates change over time. - The actuary's use of independently reasonable assumptions may result in the assumptions not being reasonable in the aggregate.
 In such event, the requirement for assumptions to be appropriate in the aggregate would be more important than the requirement for independently reasonable assumptions.
 Certain assumptions may then be modified and may not be independently reasonable.

-- .03.6 If an assumption is prescribed, is stipulated by law or regulation or is stipulated by the terms of the engagement, it would not be appropriate to compensate for this prescription or stipulation by modifying other assumptions.
-The remaining assumptions would be reasonable in the aggregate and to the extent possible be independently reasonable.
-Subsections 1310 and 1320 provide additional guidance for these situations. - .04 If the use of assumptions that are not independently reasonable could be justified, inappropriateness in a particular assumption could be offset by the inappropriateness in another, for example if one is conservative and the other is not conservative, then they may be appropriate in the aggregate.
+However, when an assumption is prescribed, it would not be appropriate to compensate for this prescription by modifying other assumptions.
+Subsections 1310 and 1320 provide additional guidance for these situations. - If the use of assumptions that are not independently reasonable could be justified, inappropriateness in a particular assumption could be offset by the inappropriateness in another for example if one is conservative and the other is not conservative then they may be appropriate in the aggregate.
 For example, in a pension plan valuation, group annuity purchase costs may be calculated using mortality and interest rates that would be different from the rates used by an insurance company to price the annuity, but may still provide a reasonable cost for the annuity.

-.04.1 There would be justification for not using independently reasonable assumptions when the assumption is stipulated by law or regulation or is required by a court or by legal precedent, in which case the actuary would set assumptions as allowed by subsection 1310, is in conflict with, or is impractical under, the terms of an appropriate engagement, in which case the actuary would set assumptions as allowed by subsection 1320, is required in unusual or unforeseen situations, in which case the actuary would set assumptions as allowed by subsection 1330, has no material impact on the results of the work, in which case the actuary would set assumptions as allowed by subsection 1340, is an appropriate approximation, in which case the actuary would set assumptions as allowed by subsection 1510, is a model assumption that reasonably represents reality, as described in subsection 1710, or is consistent with accepted actuarial practice.
+.04.1 There would be justification for not using independently reasonable assumptions when the assumption is prescribed by law or regulation, or is required by a court or by legal precedent in which case the actuary would set assumptions as allowed by subsection 1310, is in conflict with or is impractical under the terms of an appropriate engagement in which case the actuary would set assumptions as allowed by subsection 1320, is required in unusual or unforeseen situations in which case the actuary would set assumptions as allowed by subsection 1330, has no material impact on the results of the work in which case the actuary would set assumptions as allowed by subsection 1340, is an appropriate approximation in which case the actuary would set assumptions as allowed by subsection 1510, is a model assumption that reasonably represents reality, as described in subsection 1710, or is consistent with accepted actuarial practice.